What does this word somatic mean and how does it relate to meditation?

 How can I learn?

-Mindsprings weekends like the one at Spa Road in May are friendly, jargon-free introductions.
+Mindsprings weekends like the one at Cordium in December are friendly, jargon-free introductions.
 The courses attract complete beginners but also people who’ve been practicing meditation for some time and feel that they’ve hit a dead end with their practice.